circulosmeos/gztool/README.md

 * Index size is approximately 1% or less of compressed gzip file.
 The bigger the gzip usually the better the proportion.

-Note that the size of the index depends on the span between index points on the uncompressed stream: by default it is 10 MiB, this means that when retrieving randomly situated data only 10/2 = 5 MiB of uncompressed data must be decompressed (by average) no matter the size of the gzip file - which is a fairly low value!
+Note that the size of the index depends on the span between index points on the uncompressed stream: by default it is 10 MiB, this means that when retrieving randomly situated data only 10/2 = 5 MiB of uncompressed data must be decompressed (on average) no matter the size of the gzip file - which is a fairly low value!
 The span between index points can be adjusted with `-s` (*span*) option.

 Background